I’m a believer in serendipity. I wasn’t aware of it at the moment, but I was being put in a very special situation.

 I’ve been forgetting things lately and I’m concerned.
 My husband and friends tell me I need to slow down.
 “Nothing is that urgent,” my husband reminds me daily.
 He suggests I plan three things a day to accomplish.
 My tornado mind spits out fifteen things, throws them in the air, and waits for them to land so I plan out my day.
 There is never a plan, to be honest.

 Last week, I realized my husband might be right.
-I found myself at gate 30 for my flight to the B Beautiful Women’s Conference in Texas.
-I’d packed my suitcase, charged my kindle, packed my make-up, packed books to sell, and lastly, got my mobile boarding pass.
+I found myself at gate 30 for my flight to the Beautiful Network of Women’s Conference in Texas.
+This would feed my soul, calm my mind and allow some inspirational time with God.
+I packed my suitcase, charged my kindle, packed my make-up, packed books to sell, and lastly, got my mobile boarding pass.
 I was ready to fly!

 I arrived at my gate at precisely 6:20 to watch my flight gain altitude.
 I thought it departed at 7 a.m.
 I’d put the boarding pass on my phone.
 You’d think I’d notice that time.
 No, in my mind the flight was at 7 and I ‘d have time to grab coffee.
 Actually that flight in my mind was for another flight to my granddaughter’s birthday the following week.